artic-network/amplicon-nf/README.md

 The pipeline is configured with a set of default parameters which should suit most use cases but a full list of available configurable parameters is available in [docs/parameters.md](https://github.com/artic-network/amplicon-nf/blob/main/docs/parameters.md).

-If you are running this pipeline locally (for example on a sequencing laptop) you may with to put a limit on the amount of resources that the pipeline will attempt to use, to do this there are two profiles which limit the amount of resources the pipeline will try to use to fit on more modest hardware, if you wish to use one of these profiles you may do so like this:
+If you are running this pipeline locally (for example on a sequencing laptop) you may wish to put a limit on the amount of resources that the pipeline will attempt to use, to do this there are two profiles which limit the amount of resources the pipeline will try to use to fit on more modest hardware, if you wish to use one of these profiles you may do so like this:

 ```bash
 nextflow run artic-network/amplicon-nf \